MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-improve-system.md

 manager: shellyha
 ---

-# Identify areas for improvement in your customer support system
+# Identify areas for improvement in your customer service system

 The rich set of dashboards provided by Customer Service Insights not only gives you a detailed picture of your customer service system, it can help you identify key areas for improvement that can increase system performance and customer satisfaction.